ray-project/ray/doc/source/cluster/running-applications/job-submission/ray-client.rst

 Error: Attempted to reconnect a session that has already been cleaned up
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-This can happen if the Head Node or Head Pod restarts unexpectedly.
-If the Head Node restarts and drops all the state of the Ray application, Ray Client will emit that error when it reconnects to the recreated head node.
-On k8s this can happen if the Head Pod ever gets evicted or if it crashes.
+This error happens when Ray Client reconnects to a head node that does not recognize the client.
+This can happen if the head node restarts unexpectedly and loses state.
+On Kubernetes, this can happen if the head pod restarts after being evicted or crashing.